How does this company make money?

 What does this company depend on?

-The operation depends on five named upstream inputs: GB18030 Chinese character encoding standard compliance, Beijing-based software development teams holding government security clearances, Chinese government procurement qualification certificates, Google Play Store and Apple App Store distribution agreements, and cloud infrastructure located within China that meets data residency requirements.
+Kingsoft cannot operate without five things: the GB18030 character encoding standard remaining the legal requirement for government software, its Beijing-based development teams keeping their security clearances active, Chinese government procurement qualification certificates staying in place, Google Play Store and Apple App Store continuing to distribute WPS Office internationally, and cloud infrastructure inside China that meets data residency requirements.

 Who depends on this company?